rust-gamedev/rust-gamedev.github.io/content/news/037/index.md

 Recent updates:

 - Ported to browser (wgpu with webgl backend)
-- Used the webrtc_unreliable server, and made a custom WebRtc client to archieve an unreliable protocol
+- Used the webrtc-unreliable server, and made a custom WebRtc client to archieve an unreliable protocol
 - Automatically Syncronize ECS Components if they change
 - Massively improved events system and action system